digitalbazaar/bedrock/README.md

     the event modules should use to stop services for a clean shutdown and to emit any custom events they would like to make available to their dependents.
+- **bedrock.stopped**
+  - Emitted while exiting, and after `bedrock.stop` if process was previously in a started state.
+External access to web services or other features provided by modules should now be unavailable.
 - **bedrock.exit**
   - Emitted immediately before exiting.